1.1 Who we are and what we do

 - Verifying Your identity from time to time.

 - Administering and processing Your claims and payments.

-- Conducting quality assurance activities.
+- Conducting quality assurance or risk management activities.

 - Enrolling You in specialised health and wellbeing programs.